 We often hear the phrase “bring your whole self to work” in the context of workplace inclusivity.
 How can companies ensure their employees feel comfortable doing so?

-A great first step is having robust policies, resources, and training in place to ensure that inclusion has a sustainable foundation in your organization.
+A great first step is having robust policies, resources, and training in place to ensure that inclusion has a sustainable foundation in your organisation.
 Putting these policies and practices in place helps to build trust with LGBTQ+ employees, too.

-To build on this, the most inclusive organizations then work on supporting allies to be positive and active in their support for LGBTQ+ people through allyship initiatives.
-Each person within an organization, whether that be a senior leader or a visiting external contractor, plays a part in contributing to this culture, and they should feel empowered and supported to do so, regardless of whether they are LGBTQ+.
+To build on this, the most inclusive organisations then work on supporting allies to be positive and active in their support for LGBTQ+ people through allyship initiatives.
+Each person within an organisation, whether that be a senior leader or a visiting external contractor, plays a part in contributing to this culture, and they should feel empowered and supported to do so, regardless of whether they are LGBTQ+.

 Why is allyship important in the workplace and beyond?
 What’s the best way to be a helpful and visible ally to support the LGBTQ+ community?